cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ![](1.png)

-^It used to be that assessment practices and understandings of cognition were in alignment.
+^In the 20th century, assessment practices and understandings of cognition were in alignment.
 The behaviourists of the early and mid-20th century argued that learning was a matter of rewarding success in a highly atomized knowledge structure.
 As such, assessing learner knowedge of that structure could be accomplished by determining whether learners could recognize or identify the correct answer to a series of factual questions about the subject.
 So the use of selected response tests fit well with the model of cognition of the day.

 ---